chanzuckerberg/edu-design-system/README.md

 import { Heading } from '@chanzuckerberg/eds';
 ```

-and then use them in your React components
+and then use them in your React components:

 ```jsx
 <Heading variant="neutral-strong" size="h2">